 Susan Loconto Penta

 Prior to founding MIDIOR, Susan held founding, executive, product management and engineering roles at companies including MODA Systems, IDEAssociates, Alcatel and Sprague Electric Company.
-Susan holds a BSEE degree from Worcester Polytechnic Institute and an MBA from The CASS Business School in London, England.
-When not supporting a MIDIOR client or one of her favorite non-profits, Susan can be found on the soccer sidelines or in her kitchen, testing and optimizing recipes.
+Susan holds a BSEE degree from Worcester Polytechnic Institute (WPI) and an MBA from The CASS Business School in London, England.
+When not supporting a MIDIOR client or one of her favorite non-profits, Susan can be found on the college soccer sidelines or in her kitchen, testing and optimizing recipes.